Business continuity and crisis management

 - insure against otherwise unacceptable risks

-- save lives, if dangerous events (such as fire) occur
+- save lives, if dangerous events (such as a fire) occur

 If you don't have a business continuity plan in place, start by carrying out a business impact analysis.
 This assessment will help you to understand your business - including assets, people and processes that are critical to running it.
-It will also help you to consider the likelihood and potential impact of potential business crises.
+It will also help you to consider the likelihood and the impact of potential business crises.

 Why have a business continuity plan?